 It is not advised to delay the funeral.
 There is also the option of holding a memorial service at a later date when restrictions have been fully lifted.

 - Essex County Council’s guidance on how to register a death, arrange a funeral and get bereavement support: https://www.essex.gov.uk/coronavirus-and-faith/

 - ehospice publishes palliative care news, views and inspiration from around the world: https://ehospice.com/uk/

 Where possible the funeral service may be streamed online, allowing family that are self-isolating or who are unable to attend a chance to watch the service.
 You may create a service sheet which can be shared with everyone.
 You could invite friends to write down their thoughts and memories which could be read out.
-You may hold your own personal memorial time at home and this may be at an agreed time when other family and friends are doing the same in their own home.

 - Please see the following click here for further suggestions on organising a meaningful funeral.

 - Coronavirus Crisis Bereavement Line 01702 220 321 – Lines are open Monday – Sunday 9am to 6pm.